 What will success look like?

-- A commitment to the right of all people to affordable and sustainable housing; and
+- A commitment to the right of all people to affordable and sustainable housing.

-CHL actively promotes safe working with children, a satisfactory police check is required for all staff and those with client related responsibilities are required to provide a working with children check.
+A satisfactory police check is required for all staff, and those with customer-related responsibilities are required to provide an NNIS, WWD Checks.

-CHL acknowledges the traditional Aboriginal owners of country throughout Australia and we pay our respects to them, their culture and their Elders past, present and emerging.
+ACHVL acknowledges the traditional Aboriginal custodians of country throughout Australia and pays respect to them, their culture and their Elders past, present and emerging.